Do you want your students to use a particular library database? Read an article? Watch a video clip? Browse an ebook?

 E.g. of a LexisNexis Universe document link, with our proxy server prefix: http://ez.lib.jjay.cuny.edu/login?url=http://www.lexisnexis.com/lnacui2api/api/version1/getDocCui?lni=54R6-FRV1-JD67-11T7&csi=314237&hl=t&hv=t&hnsd=f&hns=t&hgn=t&oc=00240&perma=true

 The Library makes agreements with electronic content providers.
 We pay them money and agree to certain terms.
 The terms of the contracts we sign generally allow us to provide remote access to students, faculty and staff of John Jay College; but not to anyone else.
-We use our proxy server to distinguish John Jay people and enable them to access Library databases and other licensed content.
+Our content providers can recognize users who are on campus, and allow access, but when we are working away from campus, we need to identify ourselves.
+We use our proxy server to identify John Jay users and get them access Library licensed content.